-Above: View of the 12 Apostles at sunrise
+Above: View of the 12 Apostles at sunrise.

 Great Ocean Road Accommodation

 There are plenty of affordable luxury accommodation options along the Great Ocean Road, including hotels, Airbnb rentals, and luxury holiday homes.
-If you're planning to do this trip by any other mean than luxury, then I would highly recommend renting a campervan or motorhome.
+If you're planning to do this trip by any other means than luxury, then I would highly recommend renting a campervan or motorhome.
 There are many great campgrounds along the Great Ocean Road, many with spectacular ocean views.